julzil/endolas/README.md

   'jupyter/generation_by_gan.ipynb'
   'jupyter/generation_by_vae.ipynb'

-* If the networks should be retrained the following notebooks can be used:
+* If the networks should be retrained, the following notebooks can be used:

   'jupyter/train_segmentation.ipynb'
   'jupyter/train_registration.ipynb'

-To use the pipeline integrated in the GUI "glabel" please visit: https://github.com/engineerByNature/glabel
+To use the pipeline, integrated in the GUI "glabel", please visit: https://github.com/engineerByNature/glabel